joe6276/Kubernetes-101/Writerside/topics/kub-deployment.md

 ```
 Before we can apply the changes:

-let's configure our .kube config.file (Copy it somewhere )
+let's configure our .kube config.file (Copy the backup  somewhere )

 First configure your AWS: <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html"> here</a>